Fall-2025-COMP163/project-2-dbrown28-jpg/README.md

+Bonus Creative Features: Did you add anything unique?
 Added nothing unique

+AI Usage: What AI assistance did you use and where?
  I only used AI to learn inheritence concepts in detail as well as how and where to apply said concepts.

+How to Run: Clear instructions for testing your code

-First save the code file in any text editor or IDE Copy and paste all of the Python code into a new file.
+First save the code file in any text editor or IDE

+Copy and paste all of the Python code into a new file.

 Save the file with this exact name (or something similar): project2_character_showcase.py

 Open a Terminal / Command Prompt

 On Windows: Press Win + R, type cmd, then press Enter.

 On Mac/Linux: Open Terminal from your applications or search bar.